Qorvo/qpg-openthread/qpg7015m/doc/README.md

 ### Hardware

-The QPG7015M development kit contains a RPi, a QPG7015M module and an SD card with the necessary drivers.
+The QPG7015M Development Kit contains a Raspberry Pi (RPi), a QPG7015M module and an SD card with the necessary drivers.

 ### Software